holtskinner/PossibilisticCMeans/README.md

 [https://en.wikipedia.org/wiki/Iris_flower_data_set](https://en.wikipedia.org/wiki/Iris_flower_data_set)

-Once the algorithm is verified, it will then be tested on National Football League Play Data from 2006-2016 to assist in finding patterns in play styles.
-The dataset is openly available on Kaggle.com and is used in conjunction with a Senior Cpastone Project shared with James Hurt and Payton Hosna.
+Once the algorithm is verified, it will then be tested on [National Football League Play Data](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016) from 2009-2016 to assist in finding patterns in play styles.
+The dataset is openly available on Kaggle.com and is used in conjunction with a Senior Capstone Project shared with James Hurt and Payton Hosna.